-- You can modify the settings for single commands by prefacing
+- Modify the settings for single commands by

 $ NO_PROXY='*' solrctl collection --create yourCollectionName

-You can initialize the state of the entire SolrCloud deployment and each individual host within the SolrCloud deployment using solrctl.
-The general solrctl command syntax is of the form:
+You can initialize the state of the entire SolrCloud deployment and each individual host within the SolrCloud deployment by using solrctl.
+The general solrctl command syntax is:

 solrctl [options] command [command-arg] [command [command-arg]] ...

-Each part of these elements and their possible values are described in the following sections.
+Each element and their possible values are described in the following sections.